Nissan settles class-action lawsuit claiming faulty brakes

 Plaintiffs had sought reimbursement for monetary losses, including expenses incurred for replacement or repairs.
 It does not include claims for physical injuries.

-Under the agreement, Nissan, the U.S. subsidiary of Japan-based Nissan Motor Co Ltd, would reimburse class members between $20 and $800, depending on a vehicle’s mileage.
+Under the agreement, Nissan, the U.S. subsidiary of Japan-based Nissan Motor Co Ltd (7201.T), would reimburse class members between $20 and $800, depending on a vehicle’s mileage.

 The settlement papers did not estimate how much Nissan could pay overall to class members.
 The company also agreed not to oppose up to $3.45 million in legal fees and expenses for the plaintiffs’ lawyers.